Tertiary educational educational institutions in Accra

 Regional Maritime University

 An international university is the Regional Maritime University.
 On October 25, 2007, she became a full member of the university.
-The former Ghana Nautical College, which was founded in 1958 to provide rating training for the State Shipping Corporation, now houses the RMU.
+The former Nautical College, which was founded in 1958 to provide rating training for the State Shipping Corporation, now houses the RMU.

 Methodist University College